Skip to main content

 • Legionella, bacteria, viral, fungal spores

 SKC's relationship with the science of occupational hygiene is that we supply air sampling equipment, enabling the recognition and evaluation of a potential chemical (gas/vapour/solid) or biological hazard to be measured qualitatively and quantitatively, and monitored again after control measures have been put in place to evaluate their effectiveness.
-Although SKC offer predominantly air sampling equipment we also have a range of complimentary products for skin/dermal and surface sampling and environmental sampling.
+Although SKC offer predominantly air sampling equipment we also have a range of complimentary products for skin/dermal and surface sampling, environmental sampling, noise monitoring and hand-arm vibration monitoring.